Payadel/github-action-typescript/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: Bug Report about: Create a report to help PROJECT_NAME to improve title: "bug: "
+name: Bug Report
+about: Create a report to improve
+title: "bug: "
-labels: "bug"
+labels: "scope-bug"
 assignees: ""
 ---